California officials report a Quarter Horse gelding tested positive for the non-neuropathogenic strain of the equine herpes virus (EHV-1).

 · Limit horse-to-human-to-horse contact.

-· Avoid use of communal water sources.
+· Avoid the use of communal water sources.

 · Avoid sharing of equipment unless thoroughly cleaned and disinfected between uses.